Eye of Azshara Mythic+ Guide

 You should know

 - You need to spread out during the Focused Lightning cast since Excess Lightning is a heavy punish for stacking.
-For 20+ tyrannical keys I’d advise putting on a couple pieces of Avoidance gear to avoid the one-shot.
+For 22+ tyrannical keys put on a couple pieces of Avoidance gear to avoid it one shotting you.
+Tank trinkets with on-use damage reduction can also be very useful if you’re playing a squishier class (sorry, hunters).

 - Focused Lightning also destroys any sand dunes you’re standing on.